TheLimeGlass/Skellett/README.md

-# Skellett v1.4.4
+# Skellett v1.5.3.1
 The Skript addon with the beast name

-##API documentation coming soon
+Skellett is an addon for the Skript plugin https://dev.bukkit.org/bukkit-plugins/skript

-Beast!
+Updated the github.